 The wind is most often from the west for 5.3 months, from April 7 to September 15, with a peak percentage of 40% on June 4.
 The wind is most often from the south for 6.7 months, from September 15 to April 7, with a peak percentage of 38% on January 1.

 Wind Direction in Saint Petersburg

 Saint Petersburg is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.5 months, from July 1 to September 18, with an average temperature above 56°F. The day of the year with the warmest water is August 13, with an average temperature of 62°F.
+The time of year with warmer water lasts for 2.5 months, from July 1 to September 18, with an average temperature above 56°F. The month of the year in Saint Petersburg with the warmest water is August, with an average temperature of 62°F.

-The time of year with cooler water lasts for 5.0 months, from November 28 to April 27, with an average temperature below 37°F. The day of the year with the coolest water is February 20, with an average temperature of 31°F.
+The time of year with cooler water lasts for 5.0 months, from November 28 to April 27, with an average temperature below 37°F. The month of the year in Saint Petersburg with the coolest water is February, with an average temperature of 31°F.